assamite/creamas/docs/source/install.rst

 	$>cd creamas
 	$>virtualenv -p `which python3.5` env # create venv for python 3.5
 	$>source env/bin/activate # start virtualenv
-	$>pip install requirements.txt
+	$>pip install -r requirements.txt
-	$>pip install c_reqs.txt # packages using C are in different file for readthedocs
+	$>pip install -r c_reqs.txt # packages using C are in different file for readthedocs

 That's it!
 Now you are ready to use Creamas.